-As of March 31, 2017, we had \$4.5 million in cash and short term investments.
-Given our development plans, we anticipate cash resources will be sufficient to fund our operations into mid-2017 and the Company has no committed sources of additional capital.
-The Company has a Controlled Equity Offering SM Sales Agreement (the "ATM Agreement") with Cantor Fitzgerald & Co. (see Note 11).
-As a result of the risks and uncertainties discussed in this Quarterly Report on Form 10-Q, among others, we are unable to estimate the duration and completion costs of our research and development projects or when, if ever, and to what extent we will receive cash inflows from the commercialization and sale of a product.
+As of June 30, 2017, we have \$3.6 million in cash and cash equivalents.
+In July 2017, the Company completed a \$5 million registered direct equity offering of shares of common stock, or pre-funded warrants in lieu thereof, and a concurrent private placement of warrants to purchase common stock with several institutional healthcare investors.
+Given our development plans, we anticipate cash resources will be sufficient to fund our operations through 2017 and the Company has no committed sources of additional capital.
+The Company has a Controlled Equity Offering SM Sales Agreement (the "ATM Agreement") with Cantor Fitzgerald & Co.
+As a result of the risks and uncertainties discussed in our 2016 Annual Report on Form 10-K and Quarterly Report on Form 10-Q for the quarter ended June 30, 2017, among others, we are unable to estimate the duration and completion costs of our research and development projects or when, if ever, and to what extent we will receive cash inflows from the commercialization and sale of a product.
 Our inability to complete any of our research and development activities, preclinical studies or clinical trials in a timely manner or our failure to enter into collaborative agreements when appropriate could significantly increase our capital requirements and could adversely impact our liquidity.
-While our estimated future capital requirements are uncertain and could increase or decrease as a result of many factors, including the extent to which we choose to advance our research, development activities, preclinical studies and clinical trials, or if we are in a position to pursue manufacturing or commercialization activities, we will need significant additional capital to develop our product candidates through development and clinical trials, obtain regulatory approvals and manufacture and commercialized approved products, if any.
+While our estimated future capital requirements are uncertain and could increase or decrease as a result of many factors, including the extent to which we choose to advance our research, development activities, preclinical studies and clinical trials, or if we are in a position to pursue manufacturing or commercialization activities, we will need significant additional capital to develop our product candidates through development and clinical trials, obtain regulatory approvals and manufacture and commercialize approved products, if any.
 We do not know whether we will be able to access additional capital when needed or on terms favorable to us or our stockholders.
 Our inability to raise additional capital, or to do so on terms reasonably acceptable to us, would jeopardize the future success of our business.
-Based on the above, management has etermined there is substantial doubt regarding our ability to continue as a going concern.
-As a result, our independent registered accounting firm has expressed substantial doubt abou
+Based on the above, management has determined there is substantial doubt regarding our ability to continue as a going concern.
+As a result, our independent registered accounting firm has expressed substantial doubt about our ability to continue as a going concern in their report dated March 24, 2017 included in our 2016 Annual Report on Form 10-K.